maitane-muba/maitane-muba.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-(This page is under construction)
+*(This page is under construction)*

-I am a postdoc in the group of [Andela Šarić](http://https://andelasaric.com/) at the [Institute of Science and Technology Austria (ISTA)](https://ist.ac.at/en/home/), where I study the origin of the cellular organization in eukaryotes using coarse-grained Molecular Dynamics (MD) simulations.
+I am a postdoc in the group of [Andela Šarić](http://https://andelasaric.com/) at the [Institute of Science and Technology Austria (ISTA)](https://ist.ac.at/en/home/), where I study the origin of the cellular organization in eukaryotic cells using coarse-grained Molecular Dynamics simulations.

-I did my PhD under the supervision of [Zorana Zeravcic](https://zzorana.wixsite.com/lifeinajar) and [Olivier Rivoire](http://statbio.net/) at [ESPCI Paris](https://www.espci.psl.eu/en/), where I worked on designing a minimal catalyst using programmable matter.
-I also studied the folding of short colloidal polymer chains in collaboration with [Jasna Brujic](https://wp.nyu.edu/brujiclab/) and Angus McMullen.
+I completed my PhD in 2022 under the supervision of [Zorana Zeravcic](https://zzorana.wixsite.com/lifeinajar) and [Olivier Rivoire](http://statbio.net/) at [ESPCI Paris](https://www.espci.psl.eu/en/), where I worked on designing a minimal catalyst using programmable matter.
+During this time, I also studied the folding of short colloidal polymer chains in collaboration with [Jasna Brujic](https://wp.nyu.edu/brujiclab/) and Angus McMullen.
 You can read my PhD thesis [here](https://www.theses.fr/2022UPSLS036).